 Hampi is a heritage site in the state of Karnataka with a great historical importance.
 A beautiful city which speaks about the grand Vijayanagaram empire and the ruins there still tell us a lot about the history and architecture of the old times.

 It was an overnight journey from Hyderabad to Hospet and then a very short bus ride to reach Hampi.
-Not a hard journey, except when you get the last seat over the tire in a smelly bus ;).

-The bank was like most of the holy river banks in India where people who visited the temples were having a holy dip.
-Not quite a natural water setting, so I was content with keeping my feet in the water and watching the river.
 The Hampi temple elephant Lakshmi was having the bath, some fishermen were catching fish in the round thatched boats, people were offering prayers to the river and others were having bath.
 A nice setting though.

 Now that the tummy was full it was time to explore the place.
 Hampi is a small place and it can be seen either on foot, cycles or Moped.
 We settled for cycles and rented some.
 We took a tour guide to lead us.